BobLiterman/PhyloSignal_MS/README.md

 # Code for Literman and Schwartz (2019)

 ## 1) Acquiring study data
 In this manuscript, we investigated how phylogenetic signal was distributed across the genomes of three focal mammal clades.
-The species and their shortened names are listed below, with the reference species for each dataset indicated in **bold**.
+The species and their shortened analysis IDs are listed below, with the reference species for each dataset indicated in **bold**.
 SRR numbers for all species can be found in **Data_and_Tables/SRR_Table.csv**.
 All reads are Illumina paired-end reads from WGS-type sequencing.

 - Catarrhine primates  (*Primates*)
   - Colobus angolensis (ColAng)